acut3/acut3.github.io/_posts/2020-12-14-intigriti-december-xss-challenge.md

 /* -- snip -- */
 ```

-The code that handles the buttons and the displays have been omitted since the
-comment states it's not part of the challenge.

-When the page loads, the `init()` function is called.
+When the page loads, the `init` function is called.
 It calls
 `getQueryVariable()` to extract `num1`, `num2` and `operator` from the URL, and
-then passes them to the `calc()` function.
+then passes them to the `calc` function.
 This function will eventually call
 ``eval(`${num1}${operator}${num2}`)`` if those parameters pass the following
 sanity checks: